Click for homepage

 Map of Bletchley Park

 In the years following WWII, the layout of the Bletchley Park site has changed somewhat.
-Furthermore, part of the grounds of been sold for housing development, and the location of the main entrance was moved from Wilton Avenue to Sherwood Drive, accross the street from the Bletchley railway station.
-The map above shows the layout of the Bletchley Park site in 2012.
+Furthermore, part of the grounds have been sold for housing development, and the location of the main entrance was moved from Wilton Avenue to Sherwood Drive, accross the street from the Bletchley railway station.
+The map above shows the layout of the Bletchley Park site in 2021.
 Click the map for a closer look, or download it as a PDF here.

 Enigma Display